 This is an even stronger version of the triangle inequality than the four point condition.
 If d is an ultrametric, it is an additive metric.
 See Figure 7.3 for an illustration.
-Analogously to additivity, depending on whether you want to (i) proof or (ii) disproof that a given matrix is ultrametric, it is more efficient to use the (i) three point condition or (ii) definition.
+Analogously to additivity, depending on whether you want to (i) prove or (ii) disprove that a given matrix is ultrametric, it is more efficient to use the (i) three point condition or (ii) original definition.